shushcat/vim-minimd/README.md

     - But headers, list items, citations, and code must be signified.
 5. Where possible, Vim's defaults are to be preserved.
 6. Configuration should only be required for interfacing with external tools
-7. Interface well with other tools.
-Not to be limited to Vim plugins.
+7. Export via Pandoc to html or pdf should work by default.

 Usage
 -----